omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 <details>
   <summary><strong> Sprint 5 - 05/11/2020 </strong></summary>

-The backlog of tasks T14 and T11 were assigned the highest priority, as continued programming work depended on their completion.
-With the aim of reaching the milestone M4 at the end of this Sprint the prototype development was a high focus.
-Method Section and Planning were a focus within the deliverables board to continue to add to changes within the project.
+The backlog of tasks T14 and T11, from the previous Sprint, were assigned the highest priority, as continued programming work depended on their completion.
+With the aim of reaching the milestone M4, at the end of this Sprint, the prototype development was a high focus.
+Method Section and Planning were a focus within the Deliverables board to continue to append changes that had occurred during the project lifecycle.

 <br>
 <br>
 <strong> Deliverables Board </strong>